indera/crc_transcriptome_analysis/README.md

 # Analysis of a Colorectal Cancer (CRC) Dataset

-The goal of this repository is to document the analysis performed for the Translational Bioinformatics Class at University of Florida (Spring 2017)
+The goal of this repository is to document a part of the analysis performed for the PLOS One paper "Colorectal cancer stages transcriptome analysis"

 # Downloading the data

-The following steps require python3 installed on your computer
+The following steps require python3 installed on your computer.

+Please clone the repository and obtain the data by executing:

+    $ git clone https://github.com/indera/crc_transcriptome_analysis.git && cd crc_transcriptome_analysis
     $ virtualenv crc -p `which python3`
     $ source ./crc/bin/activate
     $ pip install -r requirements.txt